Check back for updates.

 Darren J. Robbins | Partner, Robbins Geller Rudman & Dowd LLP

-Darren Robbins is a founding partner of Robbins Geller Rudman & Dowd LLP.
+Darren J. Robbins is a founding partner of Robbins Geller Rudman & Dowd LLP.
 Over the last two decades, Mr. Robbins has served as lead counsel in more than 100 securities class actions and has recovered billions of dollars for investors.
-He has been broadly recognized by leading publications, industry analysts, courts, and opposing counsel as one of the most impactful securities and class action lawyers in America.

 Mr. Robbins also led Robbins Geller's prosecution of wrongdoing related to the sale of residential mortgage-backed securities (RMBS) prior to the global financial crisis, including an RMBS securities class action against Goldman Sachs that yielded a $272 million recovery for investors.
 Mr. Robbins served as co-lead counsel in connection with a $627 million recovery for investors in In re Wachovia Preferred Securities & Bond/Notes Litig., one of the largest securities class action settlements ever involving claims brought solely under the Securities Act of 1933.

-Mr. Robbins was named California Lawyer’s Attorney of the Year and has been recognized as one of the nation’s top litigators by numerous organizations and publications, including The American Lawyer, which commended him for helping “set the pace for [his] peers,” and Chambers USA, which called him “a prominent figure in the field of securities litigation” and “one of the leaders of the plaintiff Bar.”
+Mr. Robbins was named California Lawyer's Attorney of the Year and has been recognized as one of the nation's top securities litigators by numerous organizations and publications, including The American Lawyer, which commended him for helping "set the pace for [his] peers," and Chambers USA, which called him "a prominent figure in the field of securities litigation" and "one of the leaders of the plaintiff Bar."
+Mr. Robbins was also recognized as a Litigator of the Week by The American Lawyer for his work in In re Valeant Pharms.
+Int'l, Inc. Sec.
+Litig.
+In 2022, Mr. Robbins was awarded California Lawyer of the Year by the Daily Journal.

 Richard A. Bennett | President & Chief Executive Officer, ValueEdge Advisors LLC